phyothinzaraung/TM_Events/README.md

 # Android Event App with Clean Architecture and Jetpack Compose

-This is an Android application built using **Clean Architecture** and **Jetpack Compose** for UI development.
+This is an Android application showing alist of events built using **Clean Architecture** and **Jetpack Compose** for UI development.
 The app retrieves event data from an API and stores it in a local database.
 Pagination is implemented with **RemoteMediator** to handle large datasets efficiently.
+The application can also support search functioality by event name, city or venue.

 ## Table of Contents
 - [Technologies Used](#technologies-used)